diku-dk/futhark-book/language.rst

 Although it will fail if actually executed.

 Presently, only variables and constants are legal as size annotations.
-This means that the following function definition is not valid:
+This restriction means that the following function definition is not valid:

 ::